elunna/nerfhack-changelog/README.md

 * If wearing armor, they receive an additional -20 to-hit penalty
 * If wearing a shield, they receive an additional -10 to-hit penalty
 * If attacking with a wielded weapon, they receive an additional -10 to-hit penalty.
+* Cartomancers get messages (similar to monks) for cumbersome armor and shields.

 #### Card drops
 When playing as a cartomancer, there is a chance that a monster will leave a card instead of a corpse upon death.
 Initially, this chance is 50%, but as you level up and progress deeper into the dungeon, the chance gradually decreases.
 When a monster dies and is eligible for a drop, one of three outcomes can occur: a razor card (with any BUC status or enchantment) may be dropped, a zap card may appear, or a summon card might be left behind.
 Summon drops are the most complex, as they can vary depending on RNG.
 The drop could be the same card as the monster that was killed, a higher difficulty monster, a random monster, or a sphere.
 If the monster is low level (below 3), it often doesn't leave any card.
 However, nasty monsters always drop their own summon cards.